If you a pensioner or approaching pension age you may qualify for certain benefits.

 • you have a terminal illness (there is a separate fast-track application process if you’re terminally ill)

-You must care for someone at least 35 hours a week and they get certain benefits
+You must care for someone at least 35 hours a week for a person receiving certain benefits, and earning must be below the earnings threshold.

 Housing Benefit